BertrandCaron/jhove/PDF-hul-Messages-2.md

 The second possibility is that the Developer Prefix information is not up-to-date.
 The table cited above needs to be updated.

 ### Remediation
-Update the Developer Prefix table in jHove.
+Update the Developer Prefix table in jHove